-- Source Data: raw RDF statements from DBpedia including the DBpedia ontology. - Analytical RDF Abstraction: RDF statements stating a label, children and number of instances for each class in the DBpedia ontology. - Visual RDF Abstraction: RDF statements adhering to SKOS representing a tree GVDT of DBpedia classes and their hierarchy. - View: a TreeMap visualization of the DBpedia class hierarchy created by the visualizer.
+- Source Data: raw RDF statements from DBpedia including the DBpedia ontology. - Analytical RDF Abstraction: RDF statements stating a label, children and number of instances for each class in the DBpedia ontology. - Visual RDF Abstraction: RDF statements adhering to SKOS representing a tree GVDT of DBpedia classes and their hierarchy. - View: a TreeMap visualization of the DBpedia class hierarchy created by the visualizer. - The data is transformed between various stages as follows: - Data Transformation: since we consider an RDF data source this transformation is an identity function. - Visualization Transformation: transforms the class hierarchy to a SKOS representation. - Visual Mapping Transformation: a function that maps the SKOS hierarchy to a TreeMap

-The data is transformed between various stages as follows.
-The Data Transformation is an identity function since we use RDF data.
-The Visualization Transformation transforms the class hierarchy to a SKOS representation.
-The Visual Mapping Transformation is a function that maps the SKOS hierarchy to a TreeMap The in-stage operators are applied within each stage:
+Finally, the following in-stage operators are applied within each stage:

-- Analytical RDF Abstraction: SPARQL queries that compute the numbers of instances of each class and represent the numbers as RDF statements with classes as subjects (the SPARQL queries form the analyzer). - Visual Abstraction Operators: if there are more sibling nodes with 0 assigned, they are condensed to a single node. - View: zoom in, zoom out.
+- Analytical RDF Abstraction: SPARQL queries which compute the numbers of instances of each class and represent the numbers as RDF statements with classes as subjects (the SPARQL queries form the analyzer). - Visual Abstraction Operators: if there are more sibling nodes with 0 assigned, they are condensed to a single node. - View: zoom in, zoom out.